 Take care if using taxis, microlets or trucks used as public transport due to the poor condition of many of these vehicles and poor driving standards.
-There is also an increased risk of robbery.
+There is also an increased risk of robbery or sexual assault.

 Crocodiles have been sighted on beaches and in-land waterways around Timor-Leste, including near Manatuto, Baucau and some beaches in Dili.
 There have been reports of crocodile attacks taking place, particularly in the eastern districts and along the southern coast.

 Some sites may have special religious or cultural significance and require permission to visit.
 Visitors are advised to check with local authorities in advance and be conscious of local reactions to your presence and activities.

 For advice on travel to Indonesia (including West Timor), travellers should consult our Indonesia travel advice.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in Timor Leste.

 Please also refer to our general air travel page for information on aviation safety and security.

 You are subject to the local laws of Timor-Leste, including ones that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.